cahilld/stream3djangoproject/readme.md

 Heroku<br/>

 Testing:<br/>
-Accounts app    Generic test to test the testing system - Addition is Equal and NotEqual
+Accounts app    Generic test to test the testing system - Addition is Equal.
+                Generic test to test the testing system - Addition is NotEqual.
+                Registration test with valid details.
+                Registration test with missing second password.
-                Registration test with valid details, missing second password, and not matching passwords.
+                Registration test with not matching passwords.

 ToDoItem app    Resolves to the home page
+                Resolves without error to index.html
+                Create a to do item

 Manual testing has been done for the credit card payments.
 Since deployment these settings wont change from pushes to GitHub as they are stored as config variables on Heroku.